 Other Chase credit cards to consider that accumulate rewards in the Ultimate Rewards program belong to the Freedom brand, which includes the CardNamediscontinued and CardName.
 (Information related to Chase Freedom FlexSM has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer.)

 Cash-back rewards can be redeemed in any amount.
 As long as the account is active and in good standing, that cash back will never expire.
-Remember, too, that these rewards are marketed as “cash back,” but officially accumulate as Ultimate Rewards, which means they can be redeemed for travel and more and are combinable with Ultimate Rewards earned through other cards.
+Remember, too, that these rewards are marketed as “cash back,” but officially accumulate as bonus points, that can be redeemed for travel through Chase Travel.

 Here’s how to determine whether CardName or CardName is best for you: